Barhani Bazar

-Barhani is a town and nagar panchayat in Siddharthnagar District in Uttar Pradesh state, India.
+Barhni is a town and nagar panchayat in Siddharthnagar District in Uttar Pradesh state, India.
 This town also has a railway station on the Gorakhpur-Gonda Broad Gauge line of Indian Railways.
 It is adjacent to the Nepal border from Krishnanagar.
 Nepalese and Indian nationals cross the border with no restrictions; however, there is a customs checkpoint for goods.
 Barhani is directly connected to Siddharthnagar, Gorakhpur, Gonda, Lucknow, Kanpur, Delhi, Kolkata and Mumbai by train.

 Demographics

 As of 2011 Indian Census, Barhani Bazar had a total population of 14,492, of which 7,520 were males and 6,972 were females.
 Population within the age group of 0 to 6 years was 2,363.
 The total number of literates in Barhani Bazar was 9,283, which constituted 64% of the population with male literacy of 69.2% and female literacy of 58.5%.
 The effective literacy rate of 7+ population of Barhani Bazar was 76.5%, of which male literacy rate was 82.8% and female literacy rate was 69.8%.
 The Scheduled Castes and Scheduled Tribes population was 1,278 and 92 respectively.
 Barhani Bazar had 2109 households in 2011.